-When you apply for new credit, creditors may ask for a credit reference.
+When you apply for new credit, creditors may request credit references.
 You may wonder what is a credit reference and isn’t my credit report enough?

 Sometimes creditors need something more than a credit report, even if you’ve just repaired your credit.
 They want to hear from others that you are financially responsible and a good risk before they lend you money.